hstatsep-js/sep11-freedom-project/blog/entry03.md

 * live server extension and http-server isn't working, I cannot tinker further[]
 ## discoveries!
 * in order to create multiple buttons that play sound when clicked, you have to create new **Keyword** names for each
+* usage of arrays is needed to facilitate te usage of multiple sounds, as having individual buttons for my project is time consuming, and harder to manipulate
+*
 ![my image](screenshots/sound1.png)

 ![my image](screenshots/sound2.png)

+## Fp Goal for Mid-Winter Break:

+set up the html/css for my freedom project, all of the fonts, colors, backgrounds, buttons/divs, so that when I come back, I am able to just work on the howler.js aspect of the website, to create my freedom project, which will be a interactive beat kit.

 [Previous](entry02.md) | [Next](entry04.md)